rzlamrr/rzlamrr/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Incredible change happens in your life when you decide to take control of what you do have power over instead of craving control over what you don't."</i>
+<i>"The universe doesn't give you what you ask for with your thoughts - it gives you what you demand with your actions."</i>
 <br>
 <b>- Steve Maraboli</b>
 </blockquote>